Frequently Asked Questions:

 Q: Are these solutions evidence-based?

 A: This workshop and the Opioid Coalition Resource Hub include practices with a strong research base along with many innovative and promising strategies that can further enhance outcomes.
-Much of the focus is on advancing progress in strategies that are backed by good evidence (such as increasing safe storage of prescription drugs) by creatively engaging a broader group of community partners in getting things done.
+Much of the focus is on advancing progress in strategies that are backed by good evidence (such as expanding SBIRT or increasing safe storage of prescription drugs) by creatively engaging a broader group of community partners in getting things done.
 In other cases, the workshop will introduce innovative techniques and technologies that have shown promise, so communities can have a broader set of tools to address complex, multi-faceted challenges.
 The problems are evolving so fast and so many innovations are emerging that there is not time to wait for interventions that may eventually be included in rigorous studies.
 The workshop will show how to connect with others via the Opioid Coalition Resource Hub to share insights on what is working and what is not.
 This should help speed the development of more evidence-based solutions and promising innovations.

 Q: What if I do not do opioid-specific work?
 How would I help?